 OTHER COMMON TREATMENT OPTIONS

 Physical therapy is useful for giving you strengthening exercises and stretching exercises you can do to strengthen the forearm muscles and your grip.
 Working with a physical therapist can, in turn, alleviate pressure from the elbow joint to bring you relief and allow you to get back to the activities you love most.
-At TB12, all of our Body Coaches are licensed Physical Therapists and Athletic Trainers, meaning you can expect effective and high-quality care.

 NSAIDs, or nonsteroidal anti-inflammatory drugs, work by getting in between nerve cells so pain signals cannot be sent to one another.
 This category includes ibuprofen, naproxen, and several other over-the-counter medications.
 This can be great for relieving the discomfort associated with sports injuries like tennis elbow.
 Corticosteroid injections can also relieve joint pain and inflammation when done by professionals.